goeiebook/creativelab/narrative.md

 ---

 Since the animation data was editable, a whole new set of possibilities were possible.
-Animations could be made without using the UI.
+The UI was not necessary.
 But editing the structure by manual copy-pasting was tiring and error-prone.
 A more programmatic workflow was needed.
 The dev console's command prompt could help.
 A series of commands like this, for example, create a function for erasing all the shapes:

 ```javascript
 function clearShapes() {